GuenterQuast/mPIXdaq/README.md

-The relevant libraries for device control are provided in directories `advacam_<arch>` for `x86_64` Linux, `arm32` and `arm64` and for Macintosh arm64 architectures.
+The relevant libraries for device control are provided in directories `advacam_<arch>` for `x86_64` Linux, `arm32` and `arm64` and for Macintosh arm64 amd MS Windows architectures.
 The contents of a typical directory is:

 ```
   __init__.py   # package initialization